grpc/proposal/A93-xds-ext-proc.md

 - message_timeout and max_message_timeout: Message timeouts do not make
   sense in GRPC body send mode.
-- http_service: It doesn't make sense for gRPC to support non-gRPC mechanisms for contacting the ext_authz server.
+- http_service: It doesn't make sense for gRPC to support non-gRPC mechanisms for contacting the ext_proc server.
 - stat_prefix: This does not apply to gRPC.
 - filter_metadata, metadata_options, on_processing_response: gRPC does not
   currently support dynamic metadata.